carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 ### Merge two metagenomes to compare them

-Now that you have both phyloseq objects, one for each metagenome, you can merge them into one object:
+Now that you have both Phyloseq objects, one for each metagenome, you can merge them into one object:

 ~~~
 merged_metagenomes = merge_phyloseq(metagenome_JC1A, metagenome_JP4D)